cloudfoundry/bpm-release/docs/config.md

 Your startup hook must finish with time to spare before the `monit start` timeout (30s by default).
 We're looking into ways to make this less vague.

+## Job Types

+**Beta: This feature is in beta and could change before release**

+Different job types have different performance requirements.
+Some jobs need to meet tight SLOs and others should not take away from these sensitive jobs if they misbehave.

+There are currently two different respected job types: `best-effort` and `latency-critical`.
+The best effort jobs recieive less CPU time than the latency critical jobs.
+However, if the latency critical jobs have no need to use the CPU at any particular moment then the best effort jobs can burst to use any additonal capacity.
+The default if no job type is specified is latency critical.

+We may adjust in the future to the exact parameters which we provide the scheduler but we're aiming to make the use of job types always dependable and reliable.

 ## Privileged Jobs